MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-as-an-integrated-app.md

 ## Manage the Sales app

-After you've installed Sales app as an integrated app, you can manage its configuration, add and remove users, and view its usage in the Microsoft 365 admin center.
+After you've installed the Sales app as an integrated app, you can manage its configuration, add and remove users, and view its usage in the Microsoft 365 admin center.

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/), select **Settings** &gt; **Integrated apps**.
 1. On the **Integrated apps** page, select the **Sales** app.

 The **Sales** panel opens with the following tabs:

 - **Overview**: Displays basic information about the add-in, deployed apps, and assigned users.
-If Sales app was previously deployed from the Microsoft 365 admin center, the **Merge both versions** button is shown.
+If the Sales app was previously deployed from the Microsoft 365 admin center, the **Merge both versions** button is shown.
 Select **Merge both versions** to upgrade the app to the latest version.
 - **Users**: Allows you to edit the users who can use the app.

 ## Update the Sales app